702-823-5763

 Day 2

 Angkor Ban - Oknhatey - Take a walking tour to Angkor Ban, one of the few villages in Cambodia that was not destroyed under the Khmer Rouge regime in the 70s.
-The people still live in their traditional wooden abodes maintaing they traditions and cultures.
-Later, the ship sails to Oknhatey (Silk Island) known for its silk weaving.
-While here, one of our favorite times we had, visiting an elementary school and attempt to learn something from their culture.
+The people still live in their traditional wooden abodes maintaing their traditions and cultures.
+We may even get the chance to visit one of the residents in their home.
+Later, the ship sails to Oknhatey (Silk Island) known for its silk weaving to see how silk is made and get the opportunity purchase some handmade designs.
+While here, experience one of our favorite times we had, visiting an elementary school and spend some time with the kids.
+You won’t ever forget it.
 Then later observe a traditional weaving, an art carried down for centuries.
+Your second day will end feeling like you have experienced a whole cruise worth of experiences already.

 Day 3

 Phnom Penh - The capital of Cambodia, this mornings excursion take you to the Royal Palace, the Silver Pagoda and the National Museum.
-Alternatively, shop the treasures at a bustling, yellow-colored Central Market after you visit the Royal Palace.
+Alternatively, we recommend shopping or just witnessing, the bustling, yellow-colored Central Market after you visit the Royal Palace.
+If you are curious about the local life, this is the place to see it or taste it.
 Later that afternoon, visit the infamous Killing Fields and the Khmer Rouge’s grim Tuol Sleng S21 detention center.
-Later that evening on the ship, enjoy some tradition folk dancing.
+Later that evening on the ship, enjoy some traditional folk dancing.

 Day 4

-Phnom Penh - Oudoing - Visit a Buddhist temple and be treated to memorable Buddhist Blessing Ceremony.
-Later in the day, get in your own tuk tuk and take a ride to the cities French Colonial architechture.
+Phnom Penh - Oudoing - Visit a Buddhist temple and be blessed by a Buddhist monk Later in the day, hop in your private tuk tuk and take a ride to the cities French Colonial architecture.
+Once again proving how you get there can be just as fun as the experience itself.

 Day 5